How To Get Your Kids in the Kitchen

-The holiday season is always accompanied by a ton of cooking and we all know we could use a second pair of hands.
+Cooking for the family is often in need of a second pair of hands.
 If you’ve got kids in the house, you have a built-in helper you may not be taking advantage of!
 While a busy kitchen can be a dangerous place for little ones, getting your kids involved in the kitchen can be very beneficial.
 Kids who grow up cooking often build healthier eating habits and take pride in eating dishes they helped create.
 Teaching them how to cook also builds on an important life skill and will build their confidence as they learn more and get better.
-Here are just a few ways to start getting your kids involved in the kitchen this holiday season.
+Here are just a few ways to start getting your kids involved in the kitchen.

 Remember that if they’ve never been in the kitchen before, you don’t want to throw them onto something intricate.
 Start with those simple tasks that are easy for them and helpful for you!